Common name: Shimofuri Goby

 Impact of Introduction: A study conducted by Meng et al. (1994) found that yellowfin gobies prey on the eggs and larvae of the introduced chameleon goby Tridentiger trigonocephalus.
 However, their research was conducted in Suisun Bay, an area known to be in the range of the shimofuri goby and not the chameleon goby (Fleming, personal communication).
 Therefore, it is actually the shimofuri goby that eats the eggs of the chameleon goby.
 Meng et al. (1994) also suggested this goby may be responsible, at least in part, for the chamelon goby's decline in the San Francisco Bay estuary.
 However, Fleming (personal communication) disagrees.
 He believes it is unlikely the shimofuri goby has been in the Bay long enough to have and impact on the chameleon goby's population.

 Shimofuri gobies likely compete with native species for Corophium amphipods, which are seasonally abundant in winter and comprise a major prey item of tule perch (Hysterocarpus traski), Sacramento sucker (Catostomus occidentalis), prickly sculpin (Cottus asper), staghorn sculpin (Leptocottus armatus), and starry flounder (Platichthys stellatus) (Feyrer et al. 2003).
+While Young et al. (2017) found that Shimofuri Goby are habitat generalists in the San Francisco Estuary, they claim the gobies do not have a high impact on the native Prickly Sculpin due to a lack of habitat overlap.

 References: (click for full references)